An MQM election graphic with Altaf Hussain (picture via)

 “The MQM has successfully managed to persuade sections of the international community that it stands against militant jihadists,” explains Dr Farzana Shaikh, Asia fellow at Chatham House.
 “When I speak to foreign diplomats, they always point to the MQM as a secular party.”

-The MQM is one of the few parties in Pakistan that is vocal in its condemnation of terrorism—others are frightened into silence.
-This outspoken stance, adopted in the wake of 9/11 has won them international favor.
+The MQM is one of the few parties in Pakistan that is vocal in its condemnation of terrorism; others are frightened into silence.
+This outspoken stance – adopted in the wake of 9/11 – has won them favour internationally.
 It emerged earlier this year that Hussain had written to Tony Blair when he was prime minister, promising human intelligence on the Taliban.
 This may have contributed to the British government’s reluctance to deliver him to the Pakistani authorities, despite numerous requests.

-The MQM is a mainstream political party in Pakistan.
-It has served in local and central governments and formed parliamentary alliances with different parties since its formation in 1984.
-Therefore, working with the MQM also gives the British government a close insight into the workings of power in Pakistan.
+The MQM is a mainstream political party in Pakistan: it has served in local and central governments and formed parliamentary alliances with different parties since its formation in 1984.
+Working with the MQM therefore also gives the British government a close insight into the workings of power in Pakistan.

-Politics in Pakistan are notoriously bloodsoaked.
+Politics in Pakistan is notoriously bloodsoaked.
 In Karachi, the country’s economic hub, around 15 people die every day in target killings, many of which are political.
-Most mainstream parties—including the MQM, a key player in Karachi, where it originated—have an armed militant wing, engaged in violent turf wars with other parties (the MQM, along with other parties, denies this).
-Such violence has an ethnic element since most political parties are tied to ethnic groups.
+Most mainstream parties – including the MQM, a key player in Karachi, where it originated – have an armed militant wing, engaged in violent turf wars with other parties.
+(The MQM, along with other parties, denies this.)
+Such violence has an ethnic element; most political parties are tied to ethnic groups.
 The MQM is no exception.
 It began as a student movement in the late 1970s, responding to discrimination against Mohajirs.

 Occasionally, these threats are made in the open.
-In September 2011, at a press conference in London, Pakistani journalist Azhar Javaid aroused Hussain’s anger by repeating the same question.
+In September 2011, at a press conference in London, UK-based Pakistani journalist Azhar Javaid aroused Hussain’s anger by repeating the same question.
 “Your body bag is ready,” Hussain shouted.
 MQM supporters have claimed that this was a joke, but if it was it wasn't that funny since body bags are a notorious hallmark of the MQM’s militant wing.
+Friends of Javaid, who has reported extensively on MQM operations in London, say that he is taking the threats seriously.

 A policeman walks through a street in Karachi

-The case will probably rest on translation—Hussain’s speeches are in Urdu, as was his threat to Javaid–and the MQM’s lawyers can contest English translations.
-“If you listen to the speeches, it’s very clear they meet the criteria for inciting violence,” said one Urdu-speaking lawyer who asked not to be named because he makes frequent trips to Karachi and “doesn’t want to end up in a body bag."
-But, of course, its difficult to prove the meaning of words.
-Hussain is a manic and emotional public speaker—he often bursts into tears, or song, depending on his mood.
+The incitement case will probably rest on translation; Hussain’s speeches are in Urdu – as was his threat to Javaid – and the MQM’s lawyers can contest English translations.
+“If you listen to the speeches, it’s very clear they meet the criteria for inciting violence,” said one British Urdu-speaking lawyer who, like most people I spoke to for this article, asked not to be named because he makes frequent trips to Karachi and “doesn’t want to end up in a body bag”.
+But, of course, it is difficult to prove the meaning of words.
+Hussain is a manic and emotional public speaker – he often bursts into tears, or song, depending on his mood.
 “Even if he doesn’t mean it, his words are taken very seriously by his worshippers,” says Ali Chishti, Karachi-based journalist.

 The money laundering case is potentially very damaging.
 Sources in Karachi tell me that the MQM is securing signed affidavits from businessmen saying that they legally donated the money.
 “The MQM is aware that it is facing a very critical time with the investigations,” says Chishti.
 “People fear that Altaf’s arrest would provoke violence in Karachi.”